chryswoods/siremol.org/analytics/appchart.md

 </script>

-## Who is using Sire?
+## Which Sire applications are being used?

-Below you can see how many times a Sire-based application has been used over different periods of time.
+Below you can see how many times each version of a Sire-based application has been used over different periods of time.

 <div style="width=80%">
   <ul class="nav nav-tabs" role="tablist">